johbrust/simulink_gym/Readme.md

 Model workspace variables are the recommended way to make general block settings, like step sizes, available for the wrapper.

+> [!NOTE]
-> :grey_exclamation: For creating a model workspace variable, you can use the [Model Explorer](https://de.mathworks.com/help/simulink/slref/modelexplorer.html), which can be opened with `CTRL + H` from the Simulink model editor.
+> For creating a model workspace variable, you can use the [Model Explorer](https://de.mathworks.com/help/simulink/slref/modelexplorer.html), which can be opened with `CTRL + H` from the Simulink model editor.

 Check [Model Debugging](#model-debugging) for information on how to debug the Simulink model during the model creation process.